-April 14, The Mahan anchored off the coast of Antalya, Turkey, for a four-day visit.
-Port calls to Split, Croatia, (April 22-25) and Corfu, Greece (May 1-5).
+April 14, The Mahan anchored off the coast of Antalya, Turkey, for a four-day visit; Port call to Split, Croatia, from April 22-25; Anchored off Corfu, Greece, from May 1-5.

 June 23, USS Mahan arrived in Barcelona, Spain, for a week-long port visit after participating ina multi-national exercise SHAREM.

 July 3, USS Mahan anchored off Cannes, France, for a four-day port visit; Port call to Naples, Italy, from July 10-17.

 July 21, DDG 72 anchored off the coast of Fethiye, Turkey, for a four-day port visit; Port call to Rijeka, Croatia, from July 28- Aug.
 1.

 August 4, The Mahan anchored off Ibiza, Spain, for a three-day visit; Brief port call to Naval Station Newport, R.I., on Aug.
 16 to embark "Tigers."

 August 18, USS Mahan returned to Norfolk after a six-month deployment in the U.S. 6th Fleet AoR.